-The Graduate Counseling Program is both academic and experiential.
+The Master of Arts in Counseling Program is both academic and experiential.
 Therefore, the student must demonstrate more than cognitive abilities.
-Evaluation using the Counselor Competencies Scales (CCS) and Professional Performance Evaluation (PPE) will be made at various points throughout the program as the faculty deems appropriate.
+Faculty will evaluate students utilizing domains associated with the Counselor Competencies Scales (CCS) and Candidacy Evaluations.
+Professional Performance Evaluation (PPE) and will be used as the faculty deems appropriate.